rohanchikorde/langgraph_advanced_customer_support_multiagents/README.md

 - **Knowledge Base**: Automatically updated FAQ entries from resolved cases
 - **Performance Metrics**: System statistics and agent effectiveness tracking

-Memory data is stored in JSON format in the `data/` directory for easy inspection and backup.
+Memory data is stored in JSON format in the `data/` directory for easy inspection and backup. **Note**: The `data/` directory is gitignored to protect user privacy and memory data.
 - **Node Logic**: Separated processing functions
 - **Graph Construction**: Isolated graph building and routing